-In the decades before he passed, it is highly unlikely that Oscar could have taken on some young talented player in an attempt to teach him up to play like he does, particularly over the course of 2 to 3 years.
-Sure, if the young talent was a keen student with natural abilities, they would have been able to learn from Mr Peterson.
-However, as their individual talent and intentions are likely different, the process would ultimately lead them to a very different destination.
-It's then fair to say that there is no guarantee this student's playing would even be appreciated or enjoyed by fans of Oscars Peterson.
-Aside from talent, desire and effort, it also takes one other important thing to obtain proficiency.
+In the decades before he passed, it is highly unlikely that Oscar could have taken on some talented young player in an attempt to teach him, particularly over the course of 2 to 3 years.
+Sure, if this young talent was a keen student with natural abilities they definitely would have been able to learn from Mr Peterson.
+However, as their individual talent and intentions are likely different, the teaching process would ultimately lead the student to their own unique destination.
+Ultimately, there would be no guarantee this student's playing would even be appreciated or enjoyed by fans of Oscars Peterson.
+Aside from raw talent, desire and effort, it also takes one other important thing to obtain proficiency.
 Time.
-It takes decades to reach a level of skill which could one day be considered remarkable or masterful.
+It takes decades to reach a level of skill that could one day be considered remarkable or masterful.
 There are no shortcuts, particularly when it comes to the refinement of a craft.

-Fully understanding and developing the tactile skills to successfully cut someone’s hair takes many years.
-This ultimately has to be one's personal journey however they choose to go about it.
-I am a firm believer in autodidacticism.
+Fully understanding and developing the tactile skills necessary to successfully cut someone’s hair takes many years.
+This ultimately has to be a personal journey however someone chooses to go about it.
+Personally, I am a firm believer in autodidacticism.
 With this process of learning, one will avoid the indoctrination of bad habits and practices the industry is known for.
 No matter how one chooses to pursue their development, it will take countless sessions of trial and error.
 In this way, similar to how anyone achieves: lots and lots of practice.
-Paired with that period of tactile, experience-based refinement are supportive abilities which also take at least a decade to develop an understanding of.
+Paired with that period of experience-based refinement are other abilities that also take at least a decade to develop an understanding of.

-You may be thinking, “That’s all great but you’re missing the one key ingredient - creativity!”
+You may be thinking, “That’s all great but you’re missing the one key ingredient, creativity!”
 To that, I urge caution.
-In fact, this is precisely where many hairdressers (and clients for that matter) have it all wrong.
-Indeed, most individuals who enter into the industry think the dominant quality or trait one needs to possess is creativity.
+In fact, this is precisely where many people have got wrong.
+Indeed, most individuals who enter into the industry think the dominant trait one needs to possess is creativity.
 They think hairdressers are artists first and foremost.
-As my years in this industry have ticked over, I dispute this misguided thinking more and more.
-Creativity is the primary focus is exactly why so many clients are unhappy after a visit to a salon.
+As my years in this industry have accumulated, I dispute this misguided thinking.
+Creativity is often exactly why so many clients are unhappy after a visit to a salon.
 With creativity as the primary driver, a hairdresser is not capable of truly seeing the person in the chair.
-They see hair and what they want it to become, regardless of what may be considered sensible for someone and how it will grow out.
+They see hair and what they want it to become, and think little of how it will grow out.
 An unrefined hairdresser will often jump in with raw creativity and never look back.
-Yes, there needs to be some form of the creative process involved in the act of cutting someone's hair but it must be entwined with critical analysis, consideration and communication for the process to become well developed enough for a client's long term happiness and satisfaction.
-There must be a balance.
+Yes, there needs to be some form of the creative process involved in the act of cutting someone's hair but it must be entwined with critical analysis, consideration and communication.
+For the haircutting process to become well developed and support a client's long term happiness, there must be a balance.

 So, how and where does one find people who are both creative and intelligent critical thinkers?
 This is another issue entirely.
-It's a societal one which again, has multiple layers.
-What parent wants their child to become a hairdresser instead of attending a reputable university to one day obtain a masters degree?
+It's a societal one that has multiple layers.
+Do parent want their child to become a hairdresser instead of attending a reputable university?
 How many parents actually encourage hairdressing?
 In many cities, hairdressing isn’t placed on the list of highly regarded vocations for intelligent individuals.
 Over time, this has led to a bit of social stigma.
 Hairdressing tends to attract people who aren’t necessarily high achievers right?
-It’s for drop-outs.
-The unmotivated.
-Consequently, the industry now attracts the wrong sort of candidates that could one day become quality practitioners.
+It’s for drop-outs and the unmotivated.
+Consequently, the industry now attracts the wrong sort of candidates that could one day become quality professional.
 Yet, every woman desires and often complains about how there aren't any good ones out there.
-Apparently good hairdressers must somehow fall out of the sky or otherwise exist by mere chance.
-The entire situation is not an easy situation to resolve.
+Apparently, good hairdressers must somehow fall out of the sky or otherwise exist by mere chance.
+This entire situation is not an easy situation to resolve.

 To be fair, the problem is not just a lack of quality candidates.
 Becoming a qualified hairdresser in Australia is just too easy.
 In order to attract and develop more intelligent mindful hairdressers, the process needs to be more challenging.
 There needs to be a filter of sorts.
-A means of getting rid of individuals who do not exhibit the type of ideals which are in a client's best interest.
-Even with that though, the industry itself doesn't train up in any sort of way which would yield quality individuals upon completion.
-Most salons have long-held standards and practices which are the very definition of poor hairdressing.
-Education 'classes' which are often organised by product companies, focus on products sales, profits and trends.
-They are directly responsible for many of the bad habits and tactics which go on to directly affect client satisfaction.
+A means of getting rid of individuals who do not exhibit the type of ideals that are in a client's best interest.
+Even with that though, the industry itself doesn't train up in any sort of way that would yield quality individuals upon completion.
+Most salons have long-held standards and practices that are the very definition of poor hairdressing.
+Education classes that are often organised by product companies focus on products sales, profits and trends.
+They are directly responsible for many of the bad habits and tactics that directly affect client satisfaction.

 The conventional salon industry in this country, if not globally, has a long history of churning out insufficient and misguided talent.
-This has much to do with the ‘artist’ mentality it promotes which I mentioned earlier.
+A lot of this has to do with the ‘artist’ mentality that was mentioned earlier.
 In contrast, my practice has been modelled after the various psychological and alternative health practitioners I’ve attended throughout my life.
-Their degree of consultation and care resonated soundly as a basis for working with clients in the way that I do.
-If there is one absolute in all this it is the following: An individuals relationship with their hair can have a strong physical, emotional and psychological impact on their daily life.
-If this is indeed true, working with them on the design and maintenance of it absolutely warrants much more of a considered practitioner-based approach than one which is primarily artistic in nature.
+Their quality of consultation and care resonates soundly.
+If there is one absolute in all this it is the following.
+An clients relationship with their hair can have a strong physical, emotional and psychological impact on their daily life.
+If the statement is true, then working with them absolutely warrants much more of a considered practitioner-based approach than one that is primarily artistic in nature.

 At some stage, there needs to be a shift.
 I'm not sure how that is going to happen.
-There probably should be a move away from the apprenticeship program and towards a controlled and regulated training and licensing system.
-While this wouldn't guarantee more happy clients, it may start to attract more qualified intelligent individuals and thus increase the overall perception.
+There probably should be a move away from the apprenticeship program and towards a more regulated training and licensing system.
+While this wouldn't guarantee more happy clients, it may start to attract more qualified intelligent individuals.
 It would take time.
-If there is to be a shift, it won't likely start at the salon or education level.
-Instead, it needs to start with the public - the very individuals who go to a salon.
+It needs to start with the the individuals who go to a salon.
 Clients need to be better informed and insist on a higher standard of practice.
-This will be difficult as clients inherently trust the hairdresser (or fashion magazine nonsense), and hairdressers typically think they know best.
+This will be difficult as clients inherently trust the hairdresser, and hairdressers typically think they know best.
 Admittedly, I don't have an answer at this point.

 So where does that leave things?
 I’d gladly mentor the correct candidate.
 That's what I tell my clients when they ask me about apprentice training.
 This individual would first need to make contact and prove their intentions.
-Do skill and experience die with a practitioner then?
-Often times it does.
-What I am striving to do is to capture my philosophy in written form best I can.
-Perhaps one day someone might be influenced in a way which helps them serve clients better.
-For the time being, I'll just keep on doing what I do best and strive to improve day by day.
+In the meantime. what I am striving to do is to capture my philosophy in written form as best I can.
+Perhaps one day someone might be influenced in a way that helps them serve clients better.
+For now, I'll just keep on doing what I do best and strive to improve every day.